Abhisheknik/Magi2.0/README.md

 We welcome contributions to enhance and expand the capabilities of our AI Image Generator.
 Feel free to submit pull requests and report issues.

 ## Contributors
-1.Abhishek Nikam
+1. Abhishek Nikam
 <br>
-2.Bhagwatilal Joshi
+2. Bhagwatilal Joshi
 <br>
-3.Prafful Vishwakarma
+3. Prafful Vishwakarma
 <br>
-4.Harshal Bhoye
+4. Harshal Bhoye
 <br>

 ## License: